 The Bible tells us as they walked they "talked and discussed" these things.
 The Greek word translated "discussed" could also be translated "to argue".
 If the mysterious "second disciple" was indeed Mary, then this would make perfect sense to me.
 Being a married man myself, I can just imagine hearing Sandi speaking her mind, if she had seen angels at Jesus' empty tomb, and I had refused to believe her!
 Can't you just hear the conversation?
-"Cleophas, I know what I heard, and I know what I saw.
+"Cleopas I know what I heard, and I know what I saw.
 I'm not a child you know!"
 And the reply being, "I know Mary, but sometimes you must admit that you do get a little carried away.
 Maybe what you saw was just two of the caretakers, whose clothes were shining in the morning sun.
 I mean, did they actually say they were angels?
 He's dead Mary.
 You saw Him die.
 Now I know it's hard to accept, but we have to face the facts!" ...And so the conversation/dispute continued.

 Then something amazing happened.
 A mysterious man just showed up out of thin air!
 They just looked up, and there He stood.
 Perhaps they reasoned to themselves that their intense discussion of the past weekend had so consumed their focus, that they simply hadn't noticed Him there before.
 Whatever, the case, He had obviously been there all along.
 Jesus approached them, but miraculously kept them from knowing who He was.
 He wanted them to understand why the cross had been God's perfect redemption plan all along.
 He wanted them to "get it", and He had made a special trip to find them and make sure that they did.
 They might have given up on Him, but He hadn't given up on them.
-He pursued them in love and enjoined their conversation.
+He pursued them in love and inserted Himself into their conversation.
+They had an encounter with The Risen LORD.

 I remember when we started this church called Freedom Fellowship.
-Our original intent was to start a church to reach out to those who had become disillusioned and for whatever reason "walked away" from their faith, just like Jesus pursued Cleophas and Mary (at least I believe it was Mary) that day.
+Our original intent was to start a church to reach out to those who had become disillusioned and for whatever reason "walked away" from their faith, just like Jesus pursued Cleopas and Mary (at least I believe it was Mary) that day.
 We wanted to pursue those who had been hurt or forgotten, those who had wandered away from "the fold" for whatever reason.
 We wanted to get them to turn around and head back "home", as it were, to a Savior who loves them.
-We believed (and still do) that Jesus is about pursuing the wanderers.
+We believed (and still do) that Jesus, The Good Shepherd, is all about pursuing the wandering lambs.
 Please hear what I am trying to say this morning.
 If you have drifted away from God...
-He wants you to come back home.
-He stands ready and willing to forgive your sin, even if your sin is unbelief.
-He longs to convince you of the truth, so that you will recognize Jesus for Who He is so that you will long for His salvation and guidance.
+He wants you to have an encounter with Him.
+He stands ready and willing to forgive your sin, even if your sin is doubt.
+He longs to convince you of the truth, so that you will see Him for Who He is, accept the salvation He offers, and the guidance He provides.
 He wants to bring you back to where you truly belong.
 Are you a wanderer this morning?
 Come home.
 Jesus is making a special trip just to find you.
 Thats why He drew you to this place today.